camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/06-built-in-beans.html.md

 }
 ```

 The above code makes selecting the process engine based on the current user's tenant completely transparent.
-For each request, the currently authenticated user is retrieved and the correct process engine looked up.
+For each request, the currently authenticated user is retrieved and the correct process engine is looked up.
 Note that the class `UserInfo` represents any kind of context object that identifies the current tenant.
 For example, it could be a JAAS principal.
 The produced engine can be accessed in the following way:

 ```java
 @Inject